hrishikeshnikam2000/CG-MiniProject-PAC-MAN/README.md

 This Game is made in TURBO C++.

-For running this game i recommend installing Turbo C++ .
+For running this game I recommend installing Turbo C++ .

 #### Thank you!